This training is currently available for scheduling as a Private Training.

 - Describe factors relevant to determining readiness for Stage II.

 - Define key treatment targets relevant to Stage II.

 - Describe how functional analyses are used to determine key targets and interventions for Stage II work.

 - Define the basic problem definition and rationale for exposure procedures.

 - Conceptualize targets and organize an initial treatment plan for clients ready for Stage II DBT.

 CONTINUING EDUCATION HOURS

+Portland DBT Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6326.
 Programs that do not qualify for NBCC credit are clearly identified.
 Portland DBT Institute is solely is responsible for all aspects of the programs.